-Mays Business School – Texas A&M University
+Mays Business School – Texas A&M University - Executive MBA

 Texas A&M Executive MBA Program Structure

 The Executive MBA Program from Mays Business School at Texas A&M University is a rigorous program designed for executive and business professionals.
 The program begins with a new class of participants each August.
-Classes meet Friday and Saturday of alternating weekends 9:00 a.m. to 4:30 p.m. at CITYCENTRE.
+Classes meet Friday and Saturday of alternating weekends 9 a.m. to 4:30 p.m. at CityCentre.
 Participants complete 45 credits taught over a two-year period.
 The program requires 18 months of attendance during the fall and spring semesters.
 No meetings are held during the summer months.

-Participants in the Texas A&M Executive MBA program at Mays School of Business must complete 45-credit hours in the major disciplines of business, leadership and communication.
+Participants in the Texas A&M Executive MBA program at Mays School of Business must complete 45 credit hours in the major disciplines of business, leadership, and communication.

-Tuition and Financial Aid
+Tuition, Scholarships, and Financial Aid

-The program cost for the class beginning in August is $86,000 for Texas residents.
-The program cost includes: Texas A&M graduate tuition and fees, all required program materials, residency week costs and Washington campus seminar and hotel costs in Washington, D.C.
+The Texas A&M Executive MBA is $99,500 beginning in August 2019.
+The program cost includes: Texas A&M graduate tuition and fees, all required program materials, residency week costs and Washington campus seminar and hotel costs in Washington DC.